ewhu/SpectralPalette/README.md

-Here is a comprehensive README.md for the SpectralPalette repository:

 # SpectralPalette: GPU-Accelerated Gradient Color Palette Generation
 > Unlocking the full potential of color gradients with perceptual color models and entropy-based optimization.